ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Get to inbox zero every day.
   * Invest time in learning your email tool or use optional email assistant add-ons/plugins that help sort and triage email so that, by the end of the day, every day, you'll have zero unread emails.
   * Zeroing your inbox doesn t mean acting on or responding to every email.
-If you're using email as a to-do list, that s fine (though it's not ideal see Meetings and Time Management, page 28, for better to-do list alternatives); just make sure to triage your email to-do list out of your core inbox so that you won t confuse it with untriaged emails.
+If you're using email as a to-do list, that's fine (though it's not ideal see Meetings and Time Management, page 28, for better to-do list alternatives); just make sure to triage your email to-do list out of your core inbox so that you won t confuse it with untriaged emails.

 * Don't problem-solve in email.

   * Email is a suboptimal medium for having an in-depth discussion, especially when more than two people are involved.
 Group emails are best used for coordination and overcommunication, not problem-solving.
   * Understand that email tends to lack nuance and tone of voice, which makes intent easy to misconstrue.
   * The temptation to write or participate in a nuanced group email thread is a good indicator that a synchronous conversation is a better forum for addressing the topic at hand.
 A fifteen-minute discussion can often resolve what an email thread of twenty messages will only scratch the surface of.
-  * The act of writing down one s thoughts is often a very productive exercise, but email is not a great way to facilitate and capture that written brainstorming process.
+  * The act of writing down one's thoughts is often a very productive exercise, but email is not a great way to facilitate and capture that written brainstorming process.
 Encourage your team to instead write memos in a wiki to facilitate deep thinking.

 * Don't rely on email for long or in-depth communication.
   * In general, email is a poor medium for long-form content.
 Long memos are better put into internal wikis or documentation that can be commented on, updated, and easily referenced in the future.